Western Airlines Flight 2605: Accident

 Weather conditions were deteriorating during Flight 2605's instrument approach.
 A 5:00 a.m. weather report indicated visibility of 2 to 3 nmi depending on direction.
 By 6:00 a.m. (shortly after the accident), visibility was described as "zero".
 Flight 2605 was on short final to the closed runway at 5:42 a.m.
 The cockpit voice recording of the last seconds of the flight indicates that the first officer and captain agreed that they were cleared for 23R, though they were still on approach to 23L.
 The captain realized this, saying "No, this is the approach to the god-damned left".
-With the aircraft at a speed of 130 knots, the main landing gear touched the ground, with the left gear on the grass left of Runway 23L and the right gear on the runway shoulder, producing a force greater than 2 g_{0}.
+With the aircraft at a speed of 130 kn, the main landing gear touched the ground, with the left gear on the grass left of Runway 23L and the right gear on the runway shoulder, producing a force greater than 2 g_{0}.
 One second later, the crew tried to abort the landing and applied go-around power.
-The first officer began to describe the ILS approach's missed-approach procedure, a climb to 8,500 feet, in a "nonurgent, perfunctory manner" as the DC-10 once again became airborne.
+The first officer began to describe the ILS approach's missed-approach procedure, a climb to 8,500 ft, in a "nonurgent, perfunctory manner" as the DC-10 once again became airborne.
 Approximately three seconds after the touchdown and in a 10-11-degree nose-up attitude, the right main gear collided with a dump truck loaded with 10 tons of earth.
 Most of the right main gear separated from the aircraft and struck the right horizontal stabilizer.
 The impact of the landing gear shattered the truck, killing its driver, and created a 1300 by 330 ft debris field.

 The damaged aircraft, still airborne with takeoff thrust engaged, began to roll to the right.
-The bank angle increased until the right wing flap struck the cab of an excavator 1,500 meters from the runway threshold.
+The bank angle increased until the right wing flap struck the cab of an excavator 4,921 ft from the runway threshold.
 Panic ensued in the cockpit, and Gilbert was heard screaming while Reichel urged him to "get it up".
 The bank angle continued to increase to the point that the right wing began to cut into the ground and taxiways next to the closed runway.
 The end of the right wing eventually struck the corner of an aircraft-repair hangar, causing damage to the hangar and also fracturing the DC-10's right wing.
-The plane then impacted an Eastern Airlines service building north of both runways, 26 seconds after it had initially touched the ground.
+The plane then impacted an Eastern Air Lines service building north of both runways, 26 seconds after it had initially touched the ground.
 This final impact caused the structural breakup of the aircraft, heavily damaged the two-story reinforced concrete building and caused a fire that consumed most of the aircraft structure.
 Part of the DC-10's left wing traveled well off airport grounds, impacting a residential building on Matamoros Street in the Peñón de los Baños colonia, starting a major fire in that area as well.